Jartim00/mysql-with-small-tutorial-for-c-/README.md

 "INSERT INTO TABLE_NAME VALUES("stuff");". <br>
 In this case stuff is a char of 5 characters long, it all depends on the datatype inside your database. <br>

 This was just a simple how to to get used to mysql a bit.
-From here on comes the real deal: inserting
+From here on comes the real deal: inserting things inside your database using a connecter like c++. <br>
 ________________________________________________________________________________________________________________________________
+#The real deal